 2. Prepare Dressing: Combine all dressing ingredients in a mason jar, shake well, and pop in the fridge.

-3. Prep Vegetables: Prepare all veggies.
+3. Prep Vegetables: Chop all veggies.

 4. Assemble Salad: In a large bowl, combine cooled pasta with prepared veggies.